Support our work by becoming our Patron! Learn More

-SOP For Guest Ledger and City Ledger
+SOP Finance and Accounting – Guest Ledger and City Ledger

 Purpose of Guest And City Ledger:

-The purpose of this policy is to define receivables and collection responsibility.All Receivables residing in the Guest Ledger are the responsibility of the Front Office and those in City Ledger are the responsibility of the Accounting Office.
+The purpose of this policy is to define receivables and collection responsibility.
+All Receivables residing in the Guest Ledger are the responsibility of the Front Office and those in the City Ledger are the responsibility of the Accounting Office.

 Guest And City Ledger SOP Procedures:

-1. Guest Ledger represents the unbilled accounts of guests who are currently in the Hotel, advance deposits, master accounts and house accounts.
+1. Guest Ledger represents the unbilled accounts of guests who are currently in the Hotel, advance deposits, master accounts, and house accounts.
 These receivables will remain at the Front Desk and are the responsibility of the Front Office Manager.

 2. City Ledger represents the billed but uncollected accounts of guests who have departed from the Hotel.
-These receivables are the end result of Guest Ledger and become the responsibility of the Accounting Department, with the Controller ultimately responsible.
+These receivables are the result of Guest Ledger and become the responsibility of the Accounting Department, with the Controller ultimately responsible.

 A. TRANSFERS TO CITY LEDGER

 A thorough review of each account transferred to City Ledger is the direct responsibility of the Front Office Manager in conjunction with the Accounting Department Credit Supervisor.
-Under no circumstances should undocumented items be transferred to City Ledger to clear the Guest Ledger.
+Under no circumstances should undocumented items be transferred to the City Ledger to clear the Guest Ledger.

 Once items have been transferred to City Ledger, it is the responsibility of the Accounting Department to follow up on collections on all accounts.
 Any adjustments that are to be made to these accounts are